 As we’re in the throes of cold and flu season, it is more important than ever to take good care of our health—including our oral health!
-Here are four easy ways that you can recuperate from any illness you may encounter this season while still maintaining your teeth and gums.
+Here are four easy ways to recuperate from any illness you may encounter this season while still maintaining your teeth and gums.

 1. Drink plenty of water.